renovatebot/renovate/docs/design-decisions.md

 },
 ```

+This could be done via configuration file or inside `package.json`.
 Perhaps it could be useful to make this a directly configurable option in future.

 ## One PR per Major release